Specialty Graduate Program Applications

 Step 2: Provide Required Documentation

 Each academic program has its own unique application requirements and program deadlines.
-You will find detailed document requirements in the portal of your speciality application.
+You will find detailed document requirements in the portal of your specialty application.
 You should also consult the graduate catalog to check the specific admissions requirements for your program.
 This will help ensure that your application with all corresponding materials is complete and submitted on time.

 Applicants must complete the Communication Sciences and Disorders Centralized Application Service (CSDCAS) online application.